dylanhamilton-cirencester/Digital-Champions-Rules-and-Instructions/README.md

 You will be provided a computers and logins that have the following programs:

 - Visual Studio Code
-- Github Copilot
+- Github Desktop
 - [Postman](Postman_Instructions.md)

 > [!NOTE]
-> If you would like to install any other programs you must ask a member of staff first so we can keep the event safe
+> If you would like to install any other programs you must ask a member of staff first so we can keep the event safe and fair

 You may use online tools like GitHub but you should use your college account to create the account.